 What may this incredible artistic heritage reveal about the evolution of human thought, belief, and the manner in which man related and reacted to the natural world and beyond?

-What insights, as Christians, may we attain and contemplate today, from a twenty-first-century perspective?
+Moreover, what insights, as Christians, may we attain and contemplate today, from a twenty-first-century perspective?

 People who wish to enrich their spirituality by learning how to read and meditate artworks